-The Ashokan Center is a 501(c)3 non-profit outdoor learning center on 385-acres along the Esopus Creek in Ulster County.
-Ashokan offers a wide variety of one- to five-day programs including watershed studies, aquatic ecology, forest ecology, and sense of place curriculum that utilizes the Center's proximity to the Ashokan Reservoir.
-Students make natural history observations, collect authentic ecological data, write in their sense of place journals and discuss the use and conservation of natural resources.
+The Ashokan Center is a non-profit outdoor learning center on 385-acres along the Esopus Creek.
+Ashokan offers a wide variety of one- to five-day programs including watershed studies, aquatic ecology and forest ecology that utilize the Center’s proximity to the Ashokan Reservoir.
+Students make natural history observations, collect authentic ecological data, write in their journals and discuss the use and conservation of natural resources.
 Classes for elementary through high school students are aligned to the common core standards.

-The Woodruff J. English Environmental Education Center at Frost Valley YMCA offers watershed-related science and ecology courses, historical and cultural programs, and hikes and team-building programs.
-Day trips and 2 to 5-day residential experiences are available for K-12 groups.
-The Frost Valley Model Forest teaches about various forest management practices and their ecological impact, including effects on water quality.
+The Woodruff J. English Environmental Education Center at Frost Valley YMCA offers watershed-related science and ecology courses, historical and cultural programs, interpretive hikes and ropes course and team-building programs.
+Students learn through direct hands-on and exploratory engagement with the outdoors.
+Day trips and 2- to 5-day residential experiences are available for K-12 groups.
+Tours are available of the Frost Valley Model Forest, which teaches about forest management practices and their ecological impact, including effects on water quality.

 DeBruce, Sullivan County

-Outdoor exhibits (kiosks) at the City’s six West of Hudson reservoirs contain text and photographs explaining the history of the 25 communities which were removed or relocated to make way for the Ashokan, Schoharie, Neversink, Rondout, Pepacton and Cannonsville Reservoirs built between 1907 and 1965.
+Outdoor exhibits (kiosks) at the City’s six West of Hudson reservoirs contain text and photographs explaining the history of the 25 communities which were removed or relocated to make way for the Ashokan, Neversink, Rondout, Pepacton and Cannonsville Reservoirs, built between 1907 and 1965 (Schoharie Reservoir kiosk unavailable pending completion of dam and tunnel construction project).
 The exhibits also chart the NYC Water System, one of the world’s engineering marvels, and explain what is being done to protect this critical resource.
-For kiosk locations, go to website above.

 This historic site was the summer home of naturalist and writer John Burroughs from 1910-20.
 Burroughs, who grew up on a nearby farm, perfected the nature essay as a literary form.
 The Lodge is open for tours upon request, and can be coupled with a walk to Burroughs’ gravesite, located in a state-owned preserve adjacent to the Lodge, a perfect place to contemplate and write about nature.